Scenery from the Årstaskogen nature reserve in Stockholm, Sweden. Photo: Ascilto (CC BY-SA 4.0)

 Natural reserve status

 As of June 2018, Årstaskogen and Årsta holmar were officially designated as a nature reserve (naturreservat).
-In 2022, the reserve was further expanded by an additional 5 hectares of natural land.
+The reserve received an additional 5 hectares of natural land in 2022.

 The biodiversity of Årstaskogen